 - Faculty are entitled to freedom in the classroom to provide instruction on topics related to their subject-area expertise, but are advised not to portray themselves as experts on matters that fall outside of their subject.

 - University educators are citizens and also employees.
-When they speak or write as citizens, they are free from institutional censorship or discipline, but they must remember that the public may judge their profession and their institution by their utterances.
+When they speak or write as citizens, they are free from institutional censorship or discipline, but they should remember that the public may judge their profession and their institution by their utterances.
 Hence, members of the Michigan Tech community should at all times strive to be accurate, exercise appropriate restraint, show respect for the opinions of others, be aware of the limits of their professional expertise.

 - When speaking or writing as a citizen, Michigan Tech employees must make every effort to indicate that they are not communicating for the University.
 Including a statement such as: “All views expressed here represent exclusively my own views and not those of my employer” helps to clarify that an employee is speaking as a citizen rather than as a representative of the University.